-Real estate available for sale are carried at the lower of cost or estimated fair value.
+Real estate available for sale is carried at the lower of cost or estimated fair value.
 DRA's real estate available for sale was initially recorded upon transfer at the carrying value of GDB, which represented the lower of cost or fair value.
-The carrying value of those properties are established by the DRA using a third-party professional assessment or based upon an appraisal, less estimated costs to sell.
+The carrying value of those properties is established by the DRA using a third-party professional assessment or based upon an appraisal, less estimated costs to sell.
 Subsequent declines in the value of real estate available for sale are charged to expense.
-Gain or loss on sale of real estate available for sale is included within revenues or expenses, respectively, within non-interest income or operating expense in the accompanying statement of revenues, expense, and changes in net position (deficit).